Is UpdraftPlus not sending email after it backs up your WordPress website?

 - Error tracking: This will alert you to problems when emails are sent.

 The Detailed Email Logs setting is optional.
-This can track important details about every email that the plugin is sending from your site, including:
+In our Pro version, this will track important details about every email that the plugin is sending from your site, including:

 - Email headers

 If you’re having issues with UpdraftPlus not sending email, turning on email logs can help you to see exactly how many emails are being generated.
 This can help to narrow down issues with receiving notifications and backup attachments.

 Check out our guide to WordPress email logging to find out more.

 At the end of the wizard, be sure to paste in your license key.
 This will give you all of the updates and features in the Pro version.